um-grex/grex-docs/content/english/software/containers.md

 > Make sure you understand licensing and intellectual property implications before using remote build services!

 The _fakeroot_ method appears to be easier and does not require an external account.
 As of the time of writing, both Apptainer and Singularity-CE support the _fakeroot_ build method.
-On Grex, there ccould be differencences between running Apptainer _build_ in an interactive job and on a login node.
-Running builds in a job is preferred.
+On Grex, there could be differencences between running Apptainer _build_ in an interactive job and on a login node.
+Running builds in a _salloc_ job is preferred also because login nodes do limit memory and CPU per session.

 ### Singularity with GPUs
 ---